dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

 ```
 >Note: An ID will be generated for the service, which will hereafter be referred to as SERVICE_ID_IDP.

-5. Configure the service id in the ID Provider
+5. Configure the service id in the ID Provider (Optional)

-Since PowerFlex relies on embedded Keycloak for OIDC, a valid redirect URI must be configured.
+Since PowerFlex relies on embedded Keycloak for OIDC, a valid redirect URI must be configured for browser based SSO.

 Redirect URI - `https://<PFMP_IP>/auth/realms/powerflex/broker/<SERVICE_ID_IDP>/endpoint`

 In Microsoft Azure, go to the Authentication tab and update the Redirect URIs section.
 Ensure that the redirect URI includes the PowerFlex Management IP (PFMP_IP); resolve the hostname as required.

-In Keycloak, Login to Keycloak → Select Realm → Go to Clients → Open your client → Settings → Add URI under “Valid Redirect URIs” → Save
+In Keycloak, Login to Keycloak → Select Realm → Go to Clients → Open the client → Settings → Add URI under “Valid Redirect URIs” → Save

+In Okta, navigate to the OIDC application → General → Sign-in redirect URIs, and add the PowerFlex Keycloak broker endpoint using the PFMP IP or resolvable hostname.

 6. Configure API permissions